ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ## Installing the derailleurs and completing the wiring

-<blockquote><p><mark>Heads Up:</mark> For the Di2 wire connection of the two Dual Control Shifters it´s crucial to use the lower satellite ports of the shifters!
+> ==Heads Up:== For the Di2 wire connection of the two Dual Control Shifters it´s crucial to use the lower satellite ports of the shifters!
 The connection from one shifter to the junction in the down tube (in my case it´s the right shifter) must go through the upper port of the shifter.
-If you do not follow this wiring model your shifter firmware updates and the triggering of the derailleurs through the shifters will not function properly!</p><p>Also make sure to use blind plugs for the ports you don´t use.</p></blockquote>
+If you do not follow this wiring model your shifter firmware updates and the triggering of the derailleurs through the shifters will not function properly!
+> Also make sure to use blind plugs for the ports you don´t use.

 ### Tools